matthewroberthenderson/GL-Sandbox/README.md

 # GL-Sandbox
-Some effects, fractals, generative sketches i've done in OpenGL and GLES3.1.
-Ported to pure WebGL for easier viewing.
-View Live at https://matthewroberthenderson.github.io/GL-Sandbox
+Some effects, fractals, generative sketches in the browser View Live at https://matthewroberthenderson.github.io/GL-Sandbox